What is Drop Shipping and How Does it Work?

 Yes, drop shipping is legal.
 Business owners who get into drop shipping should be mindful of the suppliers they work with — and especially pay attention to trademarks and intellectual property — but the process itself is legal.

 Drop shipping can be profitable, though it depends on several factors.
 When you consider the costs of handling fees and percentages taken out by various middlemen, it might not be worth it to pursue a drop shipping operation.
 There’s also a lot of competition in the drop shipping niche.
 Because it takes so little investment to get started, drop shipping businesses often provide products at very low prices.
-To compete, you often have to drop prices, too.
+To compete, you often have to drop prices, too – or tap into a unique niche.
+According to Shopify, the average profit margins of a drop shipping business are between 15% and 20%.

 A drop shipping website will work similarly to an online store on an eCommerce platform.
 The primary difference will be managing inventory with your third-party supplier.
 Square has partnered with Spocket to help make this integration possible for your business.